 Vehicular manslaughter involves killing someone by negligent use of a vehicle.
 Vehicular manslaughter cases range from drunk driving accidents to a passenger’s death from running a stop light or sign.

 Also in Oklahoma, two bills signed into law in 2005 recognizes an embryo or fetus from conception to live birth as a possible victim as well.
 Due to this, a defendant can be charged with murder if the defendant’s actions are deemed to have ended the fetus’ life.

 With experience on both sides of the court room, these former prosecutors have a unique perspective as they fight for your rights.
 Chavers & Guhl LLP will be with you every step of the way.
-Contact us today for your free case evaluation.
+Contact our Homicide & Criminal Defense Attorneys today for your free case evaluation.